 The “California” part of Macron’s vision is less clear.

-France has a more lively start-up and tech scene than many in the English-speaking world give it credit for, but it’s a long way from freewheeling San Francisco.
+France has a more lively startup and tech scene than many in the English-speaking world imagine, but it’s a long way from freewheeling San Francisco.

 The city of Paris is clamping down on property owners who rent out their homes illegally through websites like Airbnb.

 Uber, the cab-hailing service, has been forced to suspend operations in France altogether.

 There are fair arguments to be made against both, especially in a heavily-regulated economy like France’s.

 But that’s the point.
 France is so heavily regulated that it stifles entrepreneurship and innovation.
 Changing that is as much about liberalizing the rules as it about relaxing French attitudes.
 Macron can only (try to) do the first.
 The second will take time.